frink-okn/graph-descriptions/rural-kg/slots/rural_mentalhealthservice_code.md

 - or you can delete the todos
 - if you think the class is perfect.
 comments:
-- 21 occurrences with subject type rural_mentalhealthservice_MentalHealthServiceCategory
+- 176 occurrences with subject type rural_mentalhealthservice_MentalHealthService
   and object type string.
-- 176 occurrences with subject type rural_mentalhealthservice_MentalHealthService
+- 21 occurrences with subject type rural_mentalhealthservice_MentalHealthServiceCategory
   and object type string.
 examples:
-- value: rural:mentalhealthservice/MHSC_AGE rural:mentalhealthservice/code AGE
+- value: rural:mentalhealthservice/MHS_AH rural:mentalhealthservice/code AH
-- value: rural:mentalhealthservice/MHS_FED rural:mentalhealthservice/code FED
+- value: rural:mentalhealthservice/MHSC_OL rural:mentalhealthservice/code OL
 from_schema: rural-kg
 rank: 1000
 slot_uri: rural:mentalhealthservice/code